-About 20 monks and 40 secular members of the order (lay brothers) lived in the completed abbey, performing daily duties, including farming.
-In the fourteenth century, the number of monks fell, probably due to the devastating consequences of the plague, and at the beginning of the fifteenth century Valle Crucis suffered damages during the rebellion of Owain Glyndŵr.
-The prosperity of the abbey grew at the end of the 15th century.
-It became known for its hospitality, several well-known Welsh poets, such as Gutun Owain and Tudur Aled, spent time here, and one of them, Guto’r Glyn, spent the last years and was buried here in 1493.
+About 20 monks and 40 lay brothers of the order lived in the completed abbey, who performed their daily duties, including farm work.
+The main source of income, however, was the income from the seven subordinate parish churches, making Valle Crucis one of the four richest Cistercian convents in Wales.
+In the second half of the fourteenth century, the number of monks fell, probably due to the devastating effects of the plague, although despite this, ambitious construction works were carried out, especially in the east wing and chapter house.
+At the beginning of the 15th century, Valle Crucis suffered damages during the Welsh rebellion of Owain Glyndŵr, repaired after 1419 during the abbot Robert Lancaster’s office.
+The prosperity of the abbey increased at the end of the 15th century for three successive abbots: Siôn ap Rhisiart, Dafydd and Siôn Llwyd, who gained the considerable reputation of scholars and patrons.
+The monastery then became known for its hospitality, where several well-known Welsh poets and bards, such as Gutun Owain or Tudur Aled, spent their time here, and one of them, Guto’r Glyn, spent the last years and was buried here in 1493.

 To this day, fragments of the abbey church have been preserved in Valle Crucis in the form of a magnificent western facade with an entrance portal, three gothic windows and a rose window, the southern transept and the chancel.
 From the southern monastery buildings in the best condition, the eastern range has survived with the chapter house, the dormitory and later abbot’s chambers.
-The remaining buildings are testified only by the foundation parts.
+The remaining buildings are testified only by the foundation parts high up to about 1 meter.
 Behind the buildings there is a monastic fish pond, apparently the only surviving fish pond in Wales.
 The abbey is open to visitors from March 24 to November 4, from Wednesday to Sunday from 10.00-17.00, entry on Monday and Tuesday is free.

 Website coflein.gov.uk, Valle Crucis Abbey.